|Message from jypsee

 I donít do workshops, I donít like interviews.
 I donít like repeating myself and I donít like to preach.
 My time is limited and I try to use it as best I can.
 The most important thing is to keep doing what you love, and I love photographyĒ

-I've been making pictures for over 40 years; with all sorts of cameras: an old manual focus Mamiya Secor camera, point-and-shoots, and various Pentax cameras.
+I've been making pictures for over 50 years; with all sorts of cameras: an old manual focus Mamiya Secor camera, point-and-shoots, and various Pentax cameras.
 In 2000, lusting after a digital camera, I bought a Sony DSC-S70 and a used Canon Pro70.
 Nice and fun, but no joy.
 No feeling of accomplishment.
 I bought the Canon Digital Rebel in the middle of February 2004, with an upgrade to a 20D in September 2004.
-I've added a Canon 40D, 30D, and a Canon 5D and a Pentax K10D to my lineup of cameras, and a whole lot of lenses.
+I've added a Canon 40D, 30D, a Canon 5D, 6D, 7D, and 7Dmk2 and a Pentax K10D to my lineup of cameras, and a whole lot of lenses.

 In summer 2007, after giving away all my film gear I started scanning my old film negatives.

-The look of film compared to digital was stunning and I have since gone back to the "feel" of film
+The look of film compared to digital was stunning and for a while I back to the "feel" of film

 with digital for the times I want a quicker turn around in processing or for fast moving